Estimated reading time: 9 minutes

 I knew I was going to love dune blasting about 30 seconds after Mustafa and I hit the desert.

 After a 90 minute drive out of Doha, we pulled up at what appeared to be Qatar’s own desert amusement park.
 Except there were no rides, no concessions, and no screaming kids in strollers in this version.
 Instead, we pulled off the road and headed towards what appeared to be a hub of barely organized chaos.
-Various types of 4×4 trucks were scattered everywhere – some heading deeper into the desert, others spilling out tourists like me, as their guides let air out of the tires to prepare for the day ahead.
+Various types of 4×4 trucks were scattered everywhere – some heading deeper into the desert, others spilling out tourists like me, as their guides let the air out of the tires to prepare for the day ahead.

 Robed men spilled out of makeshift tents to offer us hot tea and short rides on their camels as we waited to start the next leg of our journey.
-The camels looked anything but impressed with all of this, and didn’t hesitate to let their feelings known by tossing nasty sounding hisses in our direction.
+The camels looked anything but impressed with all of this, and didn’t hesitate to let their feelings known by tossing nasty-sounding hisses in our direction.

 A short distance away, 100-foot sand dunes rose above us, looking like giant tidal waves that had been frozen in place just before breaking over the hundreds of people milling about below them.
 Dozens of dune buggies buzzed like blackflies around the tops of the dunes.
 I couldn’t believe how they managed to climb what looked to me to be the completely vertical faces of the dunes, flying off the tops before disappearing down the other side – the fading sounds of their engines the only indication they hadn’t flown off the side of the earth.

-It was chaotic, noisy, smelled like camel (which, for the record, is not pleasant), and basically awesome in every way.
+It was chaotic, noisy, smelled like a camel (which, for the record, is not pleasant), and basically awesome in every way.

+Leadership Lesson 1.
 Finding the Right Speed

 Mustafa rose after releasing the appropriate amount of air from our truck’s tires, and smiling broadly, indicated it was “time to drive!”

-And could that man ever drive.
+And could that man ever drive?

 Up the dunes, down the dunes, along the side of the dunes.
 It felt almost like a spacecraft at times as the sand allowed us to go almost completely vertical facing both up and down.
 Imagine Spiderman transformed into a Toyota Landcruiser – it was like defying gravity at 70 miles an hour.

-As we sat at the top of a dune with several other vehicles, admiring the Saudi Arabian border a few miles in the distance, I asked Mustafa what the secret to be a great “dune driver” was.
+As we sat at the top of a dune with several other vehicles, admiring the Saudi Arabian border a few miles in the distance, I asked Mustafa what the secret to being a great “dune driver” was.

 “They’re not?”
 I asked.
 “Doesn’t going a little more slowly mean you have more time to react to things?
 More time to see problems coming and create plans to deal with them?
 Doesn’t it give you a little more control?”